nicolebarroos/Nicolenewsoft/README.md

 - 🤝 I’m looking for help with **In these tools, after all we can contribute a lot to this network**

-- 👨‍💻 All of my projects are available [on the tab: repositories](on the tab: repositories)
+- 👨‍💻 All of my projects are available in the repositories tab

 - 💬 Ask me about **Python**